aukspot/dles/README.md

 - [Rogule](https://rogule.com/game.html) - A daily emoji dungeon crawler roguelike.
 - [Spot the differences](https://www.spot-differences.com) - Spot all of the differences in the two pictures.
 - [Talldle](https://www.talldle.com) - Sort the famous people from shortest to tallest.
+- [The Daily Baffle](https://dailybaffle.com) - A collection of daily word and logic games.
 - [Thinky Dailies](https://thinkygames.com/dailies/today/) - Handcrafted daily puzzles of all different kinds with a fun connected story.
 - [Wallstreetle](https://wallstreetle.com) - Guess the company based on information about its stock.
 - [Wantedle](https://wantedle.com) - Find the 'WANTED' character among all of the moving characters on the screen.